pranabdas/arpespythontools/docs/glossary.md

 - `w` : scaling weight (optional).

 **Outputs:**
 - `cv2d` : 2D array of curvature.
-Output array has different shape than the input array as the edges are removed due to smoothing artifacts.
+Output array has the same shape as the input array.
-- `x` : cropped input `x` array to match `cv2d` dimension.
-- `y` : cropped input `y` array to match `cv2d` dimension.

 ## export_itx